 PROTECTING YOUR EYES FROM DIGITAL SCREENS

-The physical harm due to sitting still and lack of other activities, the damage due to wrong posture is a whole different set of discussions.
-So here I’ll imit it to eye-related information.
+The physical harm due to sitting still and lack of other activities, and the damage due to the wrong posture is a whole different set of discussions.
+So here I’ll limit it to eye-related information.

-How then do we protect our precious eyes?
+How then do we protect our precious eyes from the computer screen?
 It’s no fun struggling to be productive at the end of a long day while your eyes feel like they’ve been set on fire!

 - Make sure the top of your screen is at eye level.
 Looking upwards means the eye is open wider, giving tears more surface area from which to evaporate, causing more dryness.

 - Keep your screen brightness at the same level as the room lighting.
 A dim screen belongs in a dimly lit room.
 Many devices now offer an auto or adaptive brightness setting option which you can enable.